Entwickler-Club/dpodreact/dev/devnotes.md

                 - ShowcaseReports
                     - showcaseReport is of type ShowcaseReport (class)
                     - showcaseReports is of type ShowcaseReports (class)
-                        - (has an internal array of showcaseReports)
+                        - (has an internal array of showcaseReport)
                     - showcaseReportObject if of type IShowcaseReport (interface)
+						- (this is sent e.g. from backend to front end via JSON)
                     - showcaseReportObjects is of type IShowcaseReport[] (interface)
 				- infuse prefix
 					- to fill the itemType with data, e.g. infuseWithObjectArray